rbaltrusch/stream.lua/README.md

 # stream.lua

-This small, single-file library is an iterator-chaining library implementing common functional programming patterns such as `map`, `filter`, and `reduce`:
+This single-file library is an iterator-chaining library implementing common functional programming patterns such as lazily-computed iterators `map`, `filter`, and `reduce`, a `Stream` class providing iterator-chaining via a fluent interface, and a number of [function utilities](#utilities).

 For example, instead of the traditional approach using a for-loop with an if-statement to aggregate transformed data: